jfpoilpret/fast-arduino-lib/README.md

 - code size (for small AVR MCU)
 - speed (for specific situations such as software UART)

 From my viewpoint, the main source of those drawbacks is essentially heavy usage of `virtual` methods, which quickly increases code size when you start to define deep classes hierarchies; this also can have a slight impact on speed due to additional indirection when calling methods.
-Calling `virtual` methods from an ISR also has a big impact on code size as the generated code for ISR will push all registers to the stack, then call your ISR code, and finally pop all regsiters back from the stack; of course, this also has a dramatic impact on ISR execution speed.
+Calling `virtual` methods from an ISR also has a big impact on code size as the generated code for ISR will push all registers to the stack, then call your ISR code, and finally pop all registers back from the stack; of course, this also has a dramatic impact on ISR execution speed.
 Avoiding `virtual` methods calls from an ISR ensures the compiler generates only the strict minimum of push and pop necessary.

 FastArduino tries to favour C++ templates rather than virtual methods whenever possible; when virtual methods are used, their number is reduced to the minimum needed (abstract virtual methods only, typically used for event handlers, generally limited to hierarchy of 2 levels only, one abstract parent and direct children).